 Curtis is the state director in Texas for the FCSN and has been helping firefighters in Texas diagnosed with cancer for over 15 years.
 Curtis has been instrumental in launching the FCSN/IAFF Firefighter Cancer Awareness Month, that premiered in January of 2021.
 His tireless and dedicated efforts have increased public awareness to occupational cancer in the fire service and will help generate greater legislative support for states and provinces to establish presumptive disabilities for all cancers affecting fire fighters.

 Russell has been a firefighter for over 30 years, currently serving as the Chief of Department in Ogunquit, Maine.
 Russell has been in the forefront of the fire service cancer epidemic since 2011 and was a key developer of the FCSN cancer prevention education program, Taking Action Against Cancer in the Fire Service, piloted in Boston, MA now delivered across the nation.
 He is a member of the DetecTogether Fire Service Advisory board and, serves on several study panels focused on reducing cancer among firefighters.
 He presents to thousands of firefighters from large conferences to small firehouse talks.
 He has published several articles on how firefighters can reduce the risk associated with cancer in the fire service.

-Scott Jennie is the Director of Internal Training, California State Director, and a seated member on the Firefighter Cancer Awareness Month Committee.
+Scott Jennie is the National State Director, California State Director, and a seated member on the Firefighter Cancer Awareness Month Committee.
 Scott has over 35 years of fire service experience and recently retired as a Fire Captain/Paramedic from the Laguna Beach Fire Department.